cambridge-mlg/sgm/README.md

 ## TODO:

+ - [ ] Setup sweep over differnt augmentations in MNIST and see if LIVAE learns the mean
+ - [ ] Fix z_sample rng
  - [ ] Run experiments for inv-VAEs with rotations in the data.
 We expect that in this case the inv encoders will perform better than non-inv ones.
  - [ ] Make CNN implmentation match that of [Dubois et al.](https://github.com/YannDubs/lossyless/blob/462af23a52d68f860e5ae2ff9c59f04cfb8c5fd5/lossyless/architectures.py#L235).
 That is, resize images to be of power 2, then have the CNN downsample in h & w dims at each stage.
 Use [this](https://jax.readthedocs.io/en/latest/_autosummary/jax.image.resize.html) rather than [this](https://pytorch.org/vision/main/generated/torchvision.transforms.Resize.html).
  - [ ] Try reproduce reconstruction behaviour of Dubois et al. That is, we want reconstructions to not show the symmetry to which they are supposed to be invariant.
 Perhaps we need more of a bottle neck.